Determined volunteers still search for capsized ship missing - WTMJ

 “Lord, we got some families that are hurting,” says one of the men as nearly 30 people bow their heads in prayer.
 “Please give us the ability to find something today.”

-On April 19, after a search covering 9,000 square miles (23,000 square kilometers), the Coast Guard officially ended the search for survivors of the lift boat that flipped over in hurricane-force winds about eight miles off the Louisiana coast on April 13.
+On April 19, after a search covering more than 9,200 square miles (23,000 square kilometers) and using planes, helicopters and cutters, the Coast Guard officially ended the search for survivors of the lift boat that flipped over in hurricane-force winds about eight miles (13 kilometers) off the Louisiana coast on April 13.
 In a statement April 27, the ship’s owner, Houston, Texas-based Seacor Marine, said it was focusing on salvage operations and recovering the ship.

 But from a dock in southern Louisiana, volunteers aren’t giving up.
 They’ve been setting out in planes, boats and hip-high waders in hopes of finding anyone still alive from the lift boat, a platform ship with retractable legs that services offshore oil and gas facilities.